nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24_mesh.RF24Mesh.load_dhcp

-    :param str filename: The name of the json file to be used.
+    :param filename: The name of the json file to be used.
 This value should include a file extension (like ".json" or ".txt").
-    :param bool as_bin: Set this parameter to `True` to load the DHCP list from a binary text file.
+    :param as_bin: Set this parameter to `True` to load the DHCP list from a binary text file.
         Defaults to `False` which loads the DHCP list from JSON syntax.

     .. warning::